hungrydonkey/crypto-stuff/README.md

-# crypto-algorithm
+# some crypto things
-some cryptographic algorithms
+record some useful things